-Most cases of primary ovarian insufficiency are permanent.
-Most women with the condition take long-term hormone therapy to manage symptoms and reduce the risk of complications.
+Primary ovarian insufficiency is usually permanent.
+Most people with the condition take long-term hormone therapy to manage symptoms and reduce the risk of complications.

-Primary ovarian insufficiency often causes feelings of sadness and loss.
+Primary ovarian insufficiency often causes feelings of sadness and loss, especially if you still had hopes for getting pregnant.
 Support groups and counseling are available.
-These supports can help you manage emotions associated with the condition.
+These supports can help you manage emotions and find ways to cope.

-Contact your doctor if you miss your menstrual period for three months.
-Your period might stop for several reasons, including pregnancy, stress, or hormonal fluctuations.
-Your doctor can help to determine what is causing the missed periods.
+Contact your healthcare provider if you miss your menstrual period for three months.
+Your period might stop for several reasons, including pregnancy, stress or hormonal fluctuations.
+Your provider can help to determine what’s causing you to miss your period.

-If you have primary ovarian insufficiency, you may want to ask your doctor:
+If you have primary ovarian insufficiency, you may want to ask your healthcare provider:

-- How will primary ovarian insufficiency affect my overall health and wellbeing?
+- How will primary ovarian insufficiency affect my overall health?

-- Will I need to take hormone supplements?
+- Will I need hormone replacement therapy?
 For how long?